JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/diagnostics.rst

 Model-space verification
 ------------------------

-Model-space verification can be used to verify a forecast against gridded fields (e.g., GFS analyses).
+Model-space verification can be used to verify an analysis or a forecast against gridded fields (e.g., GFS analyses).
+Input files are GFS analyses (or other source) in MPAS grid and MPAS analyses or forecasts.
 Users can use a shell script to control model-space verification, and the modelsp_utils.py includes variables needed when you setup environment variables in the shell script, such as :code:`expLongNames`, :code:`initDate`, :code:`endDate`, :code:`intervalHours`, :code:`fcHours`, etc.